wsydney76/craft-properties-field/README.md

     * `{"min": 0,"max": 100,"step": 5}` for a number field

   Supported for text/email/number, textarea, boolean, select, date, entries/assets property types.

+  TODO: Take these settings into account when validating the field.

 ## Dynamic property config